Confessions of a Broken Man

 Confessions of a Broken Man is a studio album by country music singer Porter Wagoner.
 It was released in 1966 by RCA Victor (catalog no. LPM-3593).

 The album debuted on Billboard magazine's Top Country Albums chart on October 8, 1966, peaked at No. 6, and remained on the chart for a total of 17 weeks.
 The album included the No. 3 hit, "Skid Row Joe".
+The album won a Grammy for Best Album Cover, Photography.

 AllMusic gave the album a rating of four-and-a-half stars.